UclCommander/Dan/README.md

 ###Setting up the bot

-Setting up the environment is easy.
-Rename the file `.env.example` to `.env`, then modify the variables as needed.
+Modify the configuration files as needed in config/

 ###Running the bot